Murtaza01/obsidian-vault/homework/drama/faustus.md

 Faustus is saying his 4 noble purposes when he gets his magic powers which are:

-- building a wall around Germany to protect it.
+- Build a wall around Germany to protect it.
-- Make the river Rhine circle Wittenberg university.
+- Make the river *Rhine* circle around Wittenberg university.
-- give money to students in public schools.
+- Enrich public schools with resources.
 - Make a campaign of military to kick the Prince of Parma.

 Though when Faustus got his power he pursued physical desires and trivial things.

+Both law and physic are for petty wits;
+Divinity is basest of the three, unpleasant, harsh, contemptible, and vile:
+'Tis magic, magic that hath ravish'd [^1] me.
+-

+Said By: Faustus.
+Scene 1
+when he was talking to Valdes and Cornelius.

+Faustus says that both law and physics are useless, and that divinity are even more inferior of the three, its magic that interest him and give him delight.

+The repetition of the word "**magic**" mark his definite decision to pursue necromancy (black magic).

+[^1]:  Fill someone with intense delight.

+I charge thee to return and change thy shape;
+Thou art too ugly to attend on me:
+Go and return an old Franciscan friar;
+That holy shape becomes a devil best.
+-

+Said by: Faustus.
+Scene 3
+after Faustus preformed necromancy.

+Faustus tells these lines to Mephistophilis (the devil), at his first appearance, he was too ugly so Faustus ordered him to change his appearance and take the shape of a **priest**.

+This is symbolic to the fact that some clergymen (priests) are hypocrites (pretending goodness while they are evil inside).